 - Solid Body – The most common option.
 Though it may not offer that much sustain and resonance, it’s definitely the most sturdy one.

+So, what should you pick as a novice guitarist?
+It really boils down to personal preference.
 If, however, you still don’t know what to get, our personal advice would be to go for a solid body guitar, as you won’t have to think about it breaking that much if you accidentally hit your chair or the wall while playing.

 Pickups are the part of the electric guitar that detect the vibrations of the strings and translate them into a signal the amplifier can understand and transform into sound.

 There are two important things to have in mind when talking about pickups: The Type, and The Layout.